ctavolazzi/NovaSystem/README.md

 - run ```./pocketbase serve``` from the `novasystem-app` directory
 - run ```npm run dev``` from the `novasystem-app/client` directory

-Your participation and feedback are crucial to the iterative development process we're embracing.
-Together, we can shape the future of problem-solving with AI.
+Your participation and feedback are crucial to the iterative development process.

+For any questions or if you run into issues, please don't hesitate to reach out through our GitHub issues page.

 Thank you for being a part of this journey.
-Let's make something amazing!
+Now go make something amazing!

-For any questions or if you run into issues, please don't hesitate to reach out through our GitHub issues page.

 ## Table of Contents